martinpetkovski/martinpetkovski.github.io/nst/docs/README.md

 ## &#xf14b; State Editor

 >[!NOTE] Multiple states cannot be edited inside the state editor.
-If multiple states are selected the editor will show a message to indicate so.
+If multiple states are selected, the editor will show a message to indicate so.

 ### Action Buttons
 The topmost element is the [State Button](#xf013-state-button) for the currently selected [state](#xf013-states).